mlee633/305-Miniproject/README.md

 # Flappy Bird Mini-Project
 VHDL project made during COMPSYS-305.
-This is a flappy bird recreation that uses much of the peripherals that are used on the DE0-CV board.
+This is a recreation of the famous game "Flappy Bird", that uses much of the peripherals which are used on the DE0-CV board.